bitgreen/browser-wallet/README.md

 # Bitgreen Browser Wallet

-Bitgreen Browser extension with wallet functionalities.
+Bitgreen Browser extension and android, iOS hybrid apps with wallet functionalities.

-The Bitgreen Browser Wallet is a browser extension that allows users to create wallets, send and receive funds, and make disbursements to the Bitgreen ecosystem in order to create, sell, purchase and retire Verified Carbon Credits (VCUs).
+The Bitgreen Browser Wallet is a browser extension, android and iOS app that allows users to create wallets, send and receive funds, and make disbursements to the Bitgreen ecosystem in order to create, sell, purchase and retire Verified Carbon Credits (VCUs).
 To incorporate this functionality into your own project, please see the technical description below.
-If you require any assistance using these features, or this repo, please contact us at [contact], we are happy to assist.
+If you require any assistance using these features, or this repo, please [contact us](https://bitgreen.org/contact), we are happy to assist.

 ### Features: